coinstack/coinstackd/README.md

 ## License

-Coinstack is licensed under the [copyfree](http://copyfree.org) ISC License.
+Coinstack is licensed under the modified ISC License.(see LICENSE file)